Area events to help you celebrate the Fourth of July weekend.

 This classic Longboat Key patriotic affair begins at 9 a.m. and runs until 11 a.m.
 The parade begins at the Longboat Key Town Hall, 501 Bay Isles Road and ends at Bicentennial Park next door, which is why it’s earned the nickname of the world’s shortest parade with its quarter-mile route.
 Assemble your best red, white and blue ensemble and deck out your bike, wagon and/or the dog, while you’re at it, to show your patriotism.
 The fun continues after the parade at Bicentennial Park, where activities, food and refreshments will be available, and the Rotary Club of Longboat Key will announce the winners of its annual Hot Diggity Dog!
 Parade costume contest.
+The Longboat Key Garden Club will also sponsor a butterfly release.
 Free.
 Call 383-2466.

 ANNA MARIA ISLAND PRIVATEERS 4TH OF JULY PARADE

 Blimey!
 It’s all hands on deck for this processional of Anna Maria Island buccaneers (AKA local philanthropists) and area businesses and organizations in honor of Independence Day.
 The parade run from 10 a.m. to 12:30 p.m. at Coquina Beach, 2650 Gulf Drive S., Bradenton Beach, and ends at City Pier, 100 S. Bay Blvd., Anna Maria.
 Free.
 Email [email protected].

 PALMETTO FOURTH OF JULY FESTIVAL